 9. Reading – Curl up with some favourite stories.

-10. Do some science experiments – here are some good home experiments to try:
+10. Do some science experiments – how about making some glitter slime or trying out these home experiments:

 11. Make salt dough – have a go at making your own salt dough creations – here’s a recipe.